-We are led by a Trust board made up of directors (such as Lesley Watts, our chief executive) and non-executive directors (such as Sir Thomas Hughes-Hallett, our chairman).
-Governors are the link between our members and the board, and sit on the Council of Governors where key decisions affecting the hospital are reported and discussed before approval by the Trust board.
+We are led by a Trust board made up of executive directors (such as Lesley Watts, our chief executive) and non-executive directors (such as Sir Thomas Hughes-Hallett, our chairman).
+Governors are the link between our members and the board, and sit on the Council of Governors where key decisions affecting the hospital are reported and discussed.
+The Council holds the non-executive directors to account, individually and collectively for their performance as a Board.